St. Peter's Church, Malmö

 Saint Peter's Church (Sankt Petri kyrka) is a Brick Gothic church in Malmö, Sweden.
-Built in the 14th century as the main church of the city, it has been described as "the main Gothic monument within church architecture in Skåne".
+Built in the 14th century as the main church of the city, it has been described as "the main Gothic monument within church architecture in Scania".
 The church was a spiritual centre during the Reformation, and was one of only a few churches in what was at the time medieval Denmark that suffered damage due to iconoclasm as a consequence of the Reformation.
 St. Peter's Church contains late medieval murals of recognized high quality, as well as a number of unusual furnishings.
 The altarpiece, made in 1611, is one of the largest in the Nordic countries.
+The church is built as a basilica with three naves and transepts.
+The church is actually dedicated to two saints, St. Peter and St. Paul, Ecclesia beatorum Petri et Pauli apostolorum.

 History

 Historical background

-St. Peter's Church is the oldest church in Malmö, as well as the oldest preserved brick building, and originally the only parish church of the city.
-It is characteristic for the younger medieval cities of Skåne, such as Malmö, to only have one original parish church; nearby Lund, an older settlement, in contrast had a high concentration of churches early on.
+St. Peter's Church is Malmö's oldest church, oldest preserved building and originally the only parish church.
+It is characteristic for the younger medieval cities of Scania, such as Malmö, to only have one original parish church; nearby Lund, an older settlement, in contrast had a high concentration of churches early on.
 The explanation is probably that Malmö rose to significance at a time when the land was already subdivided into parishes following the Christianization of Scandinavia in the preceding centuries.
-Malmö began a rapid expansion thanks to the lucrative trade in herring around 1200 and the city was part of the economic infrastructure around the Hanseatic League and the Skåne Market.
+Malmö began a rapid expansion thanks to the lucrative trade in herring around 1200 and the city was part of the economic infrastructure around the Hanseatic League and the Scania Market.
 By the end of the Middle Ages the city had established itself as the most important commercial city in the province.
-St. Peter's Church has been described as "the main Gothic monument within church architecture in Skåne" and as a "very good and strongly authentic representative of Baltic Brick Gothic".
+St. Peter's Church has been described as "the main Gothic monument within church architecture in Scania" and as a "very good and strongly authentic representative of Baltic Brick Gothic".
 During the 14th century, St. Peter's Church was the largest town church in Denmark.
 It is part of an urban structure with a still largely intact medieval street layout.

 The church played an important role as a spiritual centre during the Reformation, with the Reformer Claus Mortensen active as a priest in the church.
 One of only four occurrences of violence due to iconoclasm during the Danish Reformation occurred in St. Peter's Church in 1529, when Claus Mortensen led the destruction of much of the ornamentation in the church, deemed "too Catholic" by the Reformer.
 Of the more than sixty pre-Reformation altarpieces, only one survived more or less intact.
 It was also following the Reformation (in 1555) that the interior of the church was whitewashed.